cristianglezm/EvoGarden/Planning.md

     -   `src/components/ChartsPanel.tsx`: Renders all the data visualization charts using data from the `analyticsStore`.
     -   `src/components/Chart.tsx`: A reusable wrapper component for the `echarts-for-react` library.
     -   `src/components/SeedBankPanel.tsx`: Renders the champion flowers saved in the Seed Bank.
 Allows users to view a 3D model of the champions, download their genomes, and clear the database.
+    -   `src/components/StatusPanel.tsx`: The main container in the header for status information.
+    -   `src/components/EnvironmentDisplay.tsx`: A component within the `StatusPanel` showing current weather and season.
+    -   `src/components/WorkerStatusDisplay.tsx`: A component within the `StatusPanel` showing the genetics worker's status.
+    -   `src/components/EventLog.tsx`: A component within the `StatusPanel` showing the latest event.
     -   `src/components/Toast.tsx`: Renders a single toast notification with a message and icon.
     -   `src/components/ToastContainer.tsx`: Manages the on-screen layout and rendering of all active toasts.
     -   `src/services/flowerService.ts`: A TypeScript singleton wrapper for the WASM module.